spidernet-io/spiderpool/docs/usage/rdma-metrics.md

 - Use `--reuse-values` to reuse existing configurations.
 - Use `--wait` to wait for all Pods to be running.
 - Use `--namespace` to specify the Helm installation namespace.
+- Use `--set sriov.install=true` to enable SR-IOV, For more you can refer to [Create a cluster - provide Infiniband and RoCE RDMA network with SR-IOV](./install/ai/get-started-sriov.md).
 - Use `--set spiderpoolAgent.prometheus.enabled` to enable Prometheus monitoring.
 - Use `--set spiderpoolAgent.prometheus.enabledRdmaMetric=true` to enable the RDMA metric exporter.
 - Use `-set grafanaDashboard.install=true` to install Grafana Dashboard (GrafanaDashboard requires the cluster to install [grafana-operator](https://github.com/ grafana/grafana-operator), or if you don't use it, you need to import the charts/spiderpool/files dashboard into your grafana).